KadriUmay/OSDUPowerConnectors/Readme.md

 parameter to the Application in Azure Active Directory hence you will need someone with administrative privileges to make the necessary changes on the application definitions.

+## Prerequisites
+In addition to [general prerequisites](#prerequisites), you will also need a client secret.
+If you are using Azure, you can obtain one on the __Certificates & Secrets__ page of your Azure AD application.

 ## Creating the Custom Connector for OSDU R2 to support OAuth2/OpenID